toomone/orders/README.md

 # orders
 A microservices-demo service that provides ordering capabilities.

-This build is built, tested and released by travis.
+This build is built, tested and released by GitHub Action.

 # API Spec